rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - Perform a rolling-action start-update with maxSurge set to 0 and maxUnavailable set to 1.

-- Perform a rolling-action start-update with maxSurge set to 1 and maxUnavailable set to 0. **_Most Voted_**
+- Perform a rolling-action start-update with maxSurge set to 1 and maxUnavailable set to 0. **_Correct Option_**

 - Create a new managed instance group with an updated instance template.
 Add the group to the backend service for the load balancer.
 When all instances in the new managed instance group are healthy, delete the old managed instance group.